 What happens if I need medical attention while out of town?

 Most issues can be handled by phone or telemedicine; however, if you need to be seen while you are away from home, we can assist with finding a provider for you, and can order prescriptions from a pharmacy in your locality if a medicine is required.

 How am I charged for labwork, imaging, and other services that incur a charge?

 You will be told the amount of any charge in advance of any procedure so that we each have a clear understanding of any costs.
 Once we’ve agreed to proceed, we will charge the costs to your method of payment that you have on file with us for your monthly fee.

 As a member-patient of KAYA HEALTHClinic, do I need medical insurance?

 We don’t require patients to have medical insurance in order to subscribe to our practice; however, we recommend that patients have some form of medical insurance in the event of a hospitalization or major health condition which would require specialist care outside of our practice.
 There are many options for high-deductible insurance plans and your insurance agent can assist you in getting the coverage recommended, or patients could take advantage of the healthcare exchange available under the Affordable Care Act.

 Am I able to use my insurance at Kaya Health Clinic?

-No. We do not accept insurance for our services; however, we are happy to assist with filing claims for medical testing and prescriptions.
-Please be sure to let us know if your insurance requires you to use specific facilities or pharmacies.
+No. We do not accept insurance for our services.
+Please be sure to let us know if your insurance requires you to use specific specialists or pharmacies.

 I have Medicare/Medicaid – can I still join your practice?